ay0408/Optimized-RR/README.md

 In the evaluation of privacy level, we compared our two methods (optimal solution that solves a linear programming problem and heuristic method) with the existing Kronecker product-based method [[Wang et al., 2016](https://ceur-ws.org/Vol-1558/paper35.pdf)], when the privacy level for each attribute information is fixed.

-As an example of real data analysis, we considered the case where the privacy level for the entire dataset is fixed and evaluated the accuracy of output (differentially private) $\chi^2$-statistics in genomic statistical analysis.
+As an analysis example using our method, we considered the case where the privacy level for the entire dataset is fixed and evaluated the accuracy of output (differentially private) $\chi^2$-statistics in genomic statistical analysis.

 We also measured the run time of our methods, and the results show that our heuristic method can be performed in about $1$ second even for a large dataset with $k = 1,000$.

 ## Future Directions
+・ Developing better heuristic methods that can achieve the privacy levels that are as close to the input ones as possible.
+(We feel that this task will be not as easy as it may seem.) ← When we use our method in the case where the privacy level for the entire dataset is fixed, this issue could be ignored.

 ## Note